 - Dosing Warning: The dose of Y-90 ZEVALIN should not exceed 32.0

 Additional Safety Information:

-- Risk of Developing Myelodysplastic Syndrome, Leukemia, and Other Malignancies: The
+- Risk of Developing Myelodysplastic Syndrome, Leukemia, and Other Malignancies

-secondary malignancies.
-MDS (a type of pre-cancerous bone marrow abnormality) and/or
+Myelodysplastic syndrome (MDS; a type of pre-cancerous bone marrow abnormality)

 5.2% (11/211) of patients treated with Y-90 ZEVALIN for relapsed or refractory non-Hodgkin’s